-If you’re fortunate enough to have a pool in your backyard, there are some safety tips you should know on how to keep your cat safe in summer.
+If you’re fortunate enough to have a pool in your backyard, there are some safety tips you should know to keep your cat safe in summer.

 Even if your cat is a strictly indoor cat, a well-timed escape and slip into the pool can quickly become tragic.
 Or maybe you have an adventurous cat who loves to take a dip!

-Whatever the case, here are a few tips for keeping your cat safe when you have a swimming pool.
+Whatever the case, here are a few tips for keeping your cat safe in summer when you have a swimming pool.

 Teach Your Cat To Swim